sjpradhan/Dashboards/README.md

 ## Power BI Dashboards for Business Insights
 In this repository, you will find various examples of dashboards created using Power BI.
 These dashboards are designed to help organizations in different industries:

-- Track Key Metrics
+- ⌛Track Key Metrics
-- Identify Trends
+- 📈Identify Trends
-- Optimize Operations
+- 🦾Optimize Operations
-- Make Data-Driven Decisions
+- 🤝Make Data-Driven Decisions

 The goal is to provide easy-to-understand visualizations that highlight business-critical information, making it simple for stakeholders to draw insights and take action.